The Gluteal Fold: How to Target the Underbutt for Weight Loss with the Top 5 Gluteal Exercises

 Top 5 Gluteal Fold Exercises

 Here are five exercises you can bring to the gym on leg day that help target your underbutt, or the gluteal sulcus area if you want to get fancy with terminology.
-If you're hitting the gym to bring muscle development to your gluteal fold area, we suggest you look into amino acid supplements, as new muscle cannot form without a full balance of all nine essential aminos.
+If you're hitting the gym to bring muscle development to your gluteal fold area and lose fat in the process, we suggest you supplement with our Athletic Performance blend of aminos, because new muscle cannot form without a full balance of all nine essential aminos.

 - With your feet shoulder width apart, cross your arms and place a hand on each shoulder (or hold a barbell across your shoulders to maintain upper body posture).

 - Next, shift your weight behind you, more to your heels than the balls of your feet to protect your knees.

 - Squat down into a 90-degree angle (the lower you go the more you target the glutes).

 - Return to the starting position.

 - Challenge yourself to increase the number of reps you do each day.
 Start with 10, then 20, then 50...perhaps all the way to 100!